captainbrosset/devtools-tips/src/tips/en/discover-all-tools.md

 ---
 date: 2022-05-13
-authors: Patrick Brosset
+authors: Patrick Brosset, Kilian Valkhof
 title: Discover all the tools
-tags: ["help",  "browser:edge", "browser:chrome", "browser:firefox", "browser:safari"]
+tags: ["help",  "browser:edge", "browser:chrome", "browser:firefox", "browser:safari", "browser:polypane"]
 ---

 DevTools is confusing!
 There's so much functionality packed in such a small UI.
 Did you know that Chrome DevTools had more than 30 individual tools!
 Yes, that's right, 30.